NVIDIA/NeMo/README.md

 ## 8. Known Issues
 <a id="markdown-known-issues" name="known-issues"></a>
+* The 22.05 container provides better performance for large models like 530B but can be slower for 5B model for some configurations.
+One should consider using container 22.01 in such scenario.
+* The inference profiling scripts fail to produce final summary of results due to division by zero error still the results are present in CSV files.
-* For customers looking to do inference please use the 22.03 container
+* For customers looking to do inference at BCP please use the 22.03 container
 * Selected configurations that used to work result in an out of memory (OOM) error while training on the NVIDIA DGX SuperPOD nodes

 | Model Architecture | Model Size | Data Type | AMP Type | \#Activation Checkpoint Layers | MBS | \#PP | \#TP |